Global Privacy Policy

 Who do we share your data with?

-• Starship’s subsidiaries, affiliates, and other related companies for the purposes listed in Section 5.
+• Starship’s subsidiaries, affiliates, and other related companies for the purposes listed above.

-• Service providers and business partners for the purposes of operating our business, delivering, improving, and customizing our products or services, sending marketing and communications related to our business, payment processing, and for other legitimate purposes permitted by applicable law or otherwise with your consent.
+• Service providers and business partners for the purposes of operating our business, improving and customizing our Services, sending marketing and other communications, payment processing, and for other legitimate purposes permitted by applicable law, or otherwise with your consent.

 There may also be instances when Starship discloses your personal information to: